hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

     - general building remote hackathon
 - Social Media
-  - When someone ships a project, they should post it in the hackEDU group with a github url and a live url.
+  - When someone ships a project, they should post it in the hackEDU group with a github URL and a live URL.
 Show hackEDU.
 And put it onto showHn, Subreddit.
 "Show HS Hackers".
 When someone makes a PullRequest that's considered shipped.
     - Create a way to ship really easily